-Almost all motherboards these days will come with a built-in graphics card that is “good enough” for conventional use.
-But when it comes to demanding applications such as gaming and video editing, having a powerful dedicated graphics card is still a must – This is why they are still thriving in today’s market.
+So when it comes to demanding applications such as gaming and video editing, having a powerful dedicated graphics card is still a must.
+This is why some people still prefer to buy a graphics card, and why they are still thriving in today’s market.

 2) SOUND CARD

-Once upon a time in the dark ages of computing, we have to buy and install extra sound cards just to play music with the computer.
-But as most modern motherboards come with very decent built-in audio, sound cards have pretty much become history – Less the ones that are specialized for audio production.
+Once upon a time in the dark ages of computing, we have to buy and install a “separate sound card” just to play music with the computer.
+But times have changed, and nearly all modern motherboards these days will come with built-in audio.
+Sound cards are pretty much obsolete, less the specialized ones for audio production.

 3) NETWORK INTERFACE CARD (NIC)